Many large predators in the vicinity make this ideal game viewing territory

 In the Letaba District there are actually 3 rivers bearing the same name, the Great Letaba, the Middle Letaba and the Small Letaba.
 They eventually become the Letaba River which joins the Olifants River in the Kruger National Park on its way to the Indian Ocean.
 The Letaba River is a flat area with dense Mopane Shrub and little grass.

-Travel routes and times from Johannesburg/Pretoria:
+Travel Routes and Times from Johannesburg/Pretoria

-Take the N1 toll-road to Polokwane (Pietersburg).
+Phalaborwa Gate Take the N1 toll-road to Polokwane (Pietersburg).
 Forty kilometres (24 miles) before Polokwane turn right onto the R71 and head for Tzaneen.
 After Tzaneen head towards Phalaborwa and the gate.
-Allow between 6 to 7 hours for the trip to the gate.

 Letaba Main Rest Camp is 51 kilometres (31 miles) away from the gate.
 Allow about 2 hours for the drive to the camp, however, if you want to enjoy the game viewing possibilities, give yourself more time.